Corroboration in Scots law: Corroboration in modern practice

 Corroboration is required in Scots law as the evidence of one witness, however credible, is not sufficient to prove a charge against an accused or to establish any material or crucial fact.
 There are two prime facts that are deemed to be crucial; the first being that the crime was committed and the second being that it was committed by the accused.
 Crucial facts must be proved beyond reasonable doubt by corroborative evidence.

 It is the responsibility of the police to gather all available evidence and disclose it to the Crown.
 The Crown will decide what evidence will be led and in which court should a trial be required.
 A common form of corroboration in regards to criminal offences is there are two or more witnesses to an offence.
 Any witness undertaking an oath in court is accepted as being a 'credible witness and as such, their statement to the court must be taken as truth (although a defence lawyer will attempt to prove this not to be the case through cross examination, undermining their character, pointing out inconsistencies, etc.).
 If a reporter of an offence makes a statement saying suspect X hit them and there is a witness who makes a statement that they saw this happen, this is corroboration and this is sufficiency of evidence, providing suitable grounds for the suspect to be charged by police and have their status changed to 'accused'.
+In a case in 2019, the Inner House ruled that sexually assaulting one victim could amount to corroboration of rape of another person.
+In Lord Advocate’s Reference No. 1 of 2023 it was held by the Inner House that proof of a victim's distress after an alleged rape could constitute corroboration of a lack of consent.
+Lord Carloway, presiding over a seven judge panel, was quoted as stating that an overly technical approach increased the risk of a miscarriage of justice.
+A year later, in June 2024, a nine judge panel was called to hear a further case in which a ruling was sought by the Lord Advocate, Dorothy Bain, that the prosecution could rely on statements taken shortly after an alleged rape as corroboration of other evidence and of the fact that the accused committed the crime.
+In practice this would allow a single witness case to satisfy the corroboration requirement.